StackVista/stackstate-docs/setup/troubleshooting.md

 ### Error `java.lang.IllegalStateException: Requested index specs do not match the catalog.`

-**Symptom**: StackState is not starting after upgrade to a newer version.
+**Symptom**: StackState will not start after upgrading to a newer version.
 StackState.log reflects:

 ```text
 2019-07-31 13:14:27,139 [main] INFO  com.stackstate.StackStateMainContext - StackState starting with graph database: default